awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 1. Choose **Save changes**\.
 The domain enters a processing state for approximately one minute, during which time Dashboards is unavailable\.

-1. After the domain finishes processing, open Dashboards\.
+1. After the domain finishes processing, open OpenSearch Dashboards\.
-   + If you chose the SP\-initiated URL, navigate to `domain-endpoint/_dashboards/`\.
+   + If you chose the SP\-initiated URL, navigate to `domain-endpoint/_dashboards`\.
+To log in to a specific tenant directly, append `?security_tenant=tenant-name` to the URL\.
    + If you chose the IdP\-initiated URL, navigate to your identity provider's application directory\.

    In both cases, log in as either the SAML master user or a user who belongs to the SAML master backend role\.
 To continue the example from step 7, log in as either `jdoe` or a member of the `admins` group\.